Jim Thorpe – All-American

-Jim Thorpe – All-American (UK title: Man of Bronze) is a 1951 American biographical sports film directed by Michael Curtiz and starring Burt Lancaster as Jim Thorpe, the great Native American athlete who won medals at the 1912 Olympics and distinguished himself in various sports, both in college and on professional teams.
+Jim Thorpe – All-American (UK title: Man of Bronze) is a 1951 American biographical sports film directed by Michael Curtiz and starring Burt Lancaster as Jim Thorpe, the great Sac and Fox Nation Indian athlete who won medals at the 1912 Olympics and distinguished himself in various sports, both in college and on professional teams.

 The film features some archival footage of both the 1912 and 1932 Summer Olympics, as well as other footage of the real Thorpe (seen in long shots).
-Charles Bickford plays the famed coach Glenn Scobey "Pop" Warner, who was Thorpe's longtime mentor.
-Bickford also narrates the film, which told of Thorpe's athletic rise and fall, ending on an upbeat note when he was asked by a group of boys to coach them.
-Phyllis Thaxter portrays Thorpe's first wife.
-The film's production company Warner Bros. used a number of contract players in the film, as well as a few Native American actors.
+Charles Bickford narrates the film and plays the famed coach Glenn Scobey "Pop" Warner, who was Thorpe's longtime mentor.

 Plot

-During a banquet, legendary football coach "Pop" Warner rises and gives a speech praising Jim Thorpe, which leads to a flashback.
+During a banquet, legendary football coach "Pop" Warner delivers a speech praising Jim Thorpe, which leads to a flashback.

-Youngster Jim Thorpe runs all the way home before his first day at an Indian reservation school, but his father talks him into going back, telling him that he wants his son to make something of himself.
-Years later, a now-adult Jim arrives on the campus of Carlisle School to continue his education.
-He likes his roommates at the boarding school well enough, fast-talking Ed Guyac and the huge Little Boy Who Walk Like Bear, but nearly gets into a fight with upperclassman and football star Peter Allendine.
+Young Jim Thorpe runs home before his first day at an Indian reservation school, but his father convinces him to return, telling him that he wants his son to make something of himself.
+Years later, Jim attends Carlisle Indian Industrial School, where his roommates are fast-talking Ed Guyac and the huge Little Boy Who Walk Like Bear.
+However, he nearly fights with upperclassman and football star Peter Allendine, with whom he competes for the affections of fellow student Margaret Miller.

-When the academic pressure becomes too much for him, Jim goes for a long run, during which he outraces some practicing track athletes.
-Witnessing this, coach Pop Warner talks Jim into joining the track team.
-Jim is so talented, versatile, and quick to learn that, at the next meet, Pop's team consists of just him (competing in all but the distance running events) and one other man.
-Jim by himself beats the other team.
-After a while, the newspapers are reporting his impressive feats.
+When Jim outraces some track athletes, coach Pop Warner convinces him to join the track team.
+Jim is so talented that he defeats the other team singlehandedly at a meet.
+Newspapers begin reporting his impressive feats.

-Jim is attracted to another student, Margaret Miller, but has to compete for her affections with Peter.
-Seeing that football is more prestigious than track, he applies to join the football team.
-Pop, worried about losing most of his track team with a single injury, turns him down, then reluctantly gives in.
-However, he keeps Jim on the sideline.
-Finally, he lets Jim play in a game against Harvard, but only to kick the ball away.
-The first time, Jim is tackled for a loss before he can kick.
-The second time, he again has trouble catching the ball; about to be tackled, he starts running and scores a touchdown.
-Soon, he is a celebrated football star.
+Jim wants to join the football team, but Pop is hesitant, worried about losing most of his track team should an injury occur, but he reluctantly agrees.
+He keeps Jim on the sideline before allowing him to play in a game against Harvard, but only as a kicker.
+After scrambling for a touchdown after dropping the ball, Jim becomes a celebrated football star.